pidfi/password-management-vault/README.md

 encrypt_decrypt.html
 ```

 The remote server does not need access to the actual password-management implementation.

-This does not make the local application cryptographically stronger.
-It simply reduces the amount of sensitive source code exposed to the remote verification service.
+This reduces the amount of sensitive source code exposed to the remote verification service.

 ---